jacobadedoyin/Identity-Cloud-Security-Portfolio/Projects/identity-security-architecture/mfa-application-deployment-and-operations/README.md

 ## My Role

 I supported the deployment and operational process by helping users prepare for MFA adoption, assisting with setup and access issues, following escalation routes, contributing to support notes, and identifying recurring post-deployment issues.

-## Confidentiality

-This project uses recreated and sanitised evidence only.
-It does not include real user records, authentication logs, tenant details, tickets, internal screenshots, or confidential rollout material.